 We all need a little sunshine in our life!
 Use the Sunshine clutch tutorial to make a leather clutch in your favorite colors.
-This curved clutch is perfect for embellishing with your favorite ric-rac, tassels or pom-poms.
-Colorful and fun is always in style.
+This curved clutch is perfect for embellishing with your favorite ric-rac, tassels, or pom-poms.
+Colorful and fun are always in style.

 - Teflon Foot - This prevents the leather from sticking to the bottom of your sewing machine foot.
 Alternatives are a walking foot or a bit of mat, non-stick Sellotape on the bottom of your regular foot.
 Do a test and see what works best for your leather.

 - 7-inch Zipper - I used a metal zipper but plastic zippers are much easier to sew for beginners as the heads are smaller and easier to sew past.
 Remember zippers are measured along their teeth and not the tape.
 (Read how to shorten a zipper, zipper types and how to measure zippers).